Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 ## README.md

-- A `README.md` file typically involves detailed description about the package and also the installation procedure#
+- A `README.md` file typically gives a description of the package, code structure, meta information, the installation procedure and more ...
 - The `setuptools` configuration loads the `README.md` file to get the `long_description`, hence it is mandatory to include this file
 - Newer versions of `setuptools` also include this file automatically